MarcelMue/svgo/README.md

 	type SVG struct {
         Writer   io.Writer
-        Decimals int
 	}

-Most operations are methods on this type, specifying the destination io.Writer and decimal precision.
+Most operations are methods on this type, specifying the destination io.Writer.

 The Offcolor type: